Free planning tool

 The MVP estimate applies approximately 2 GB per billion parameters for FP16, 1 GB for INT8, or 0.5 GB for INT4, plus a short, medium, or long context overhead and a configurable safety margin.
 These assumptions are a planning heuristic only and require validation against the target runtime.

-Recommended GPU VRAM tiers
+GPU VRAM planning tiers

 Results are grouped into planning tiers such as 8 GB, 12 GB, 16 GB, or 24 GB and above.
 A tier is not a GPU endorsement.
 GPU records and model requirements remain draft until sourced specifications and controlled workload tests are available.